-School Facilities: The school currently runs fourteen (14) classes on the main Shelly Baird campus in Hanford and twenty-four (24) classes which are placed on comprehensive school campuses around Kings County.
-There are eight (8) preschool classes at the Early Learning Center located in Hanford.
+School Facilities: The school currently runs fourteen (14) classes on the main Shelly Baird campus in Hanford and twenty-nine (29) classes which are placed on comprehensive school campuses around Kings County.
+There are seven (7) preschool classes at he Early Learning Center located in Hanford.
+The ELC has one satellite preschool class located at Avenal Elementary School and one itinerant teacher who provides push-in special education support to students with disabilities enrolled in local State Preschools.
 Shelly Baird School's main campus is over thirty years old.
 It is comprised of fourteen classrooms, a multipurpose room, and administration offices.
 The district takes great efforts to ensure the school, all classrooms, bathrooms, and other facilities are clean, safe, and functional.
 To assist in this effort, the county office uses a facility survey instrument developed by the State of California Office of Public School Construction, known as the FIT or Facilities Inspection Tool.